Decapping by ALPH1 produces ppRNA

 - The C-terminal domain of ALPH1 is essential in vivo and increases decapping activity in vitro.

-In conclusion, ALPH1 retains some characteristics of its prokaryotic homolog ApaH and is poorly adapted to eukarytic mRNA substrates.
+In conclusion, ALPH1 retains some characteristics of its prokaryotic homolog ApaH.
+ALPH1 likely trades enzymatic efficiency for additional regulatory capabilities to work on eukaryotic mRNA substrates.

 This work was supported mainly by the trilateral DFG/GACR/NCN funding agreement WEAVE: